 Various signs and symptoms, as well as causes and treatment methods of kyphosis will be discussed further down below.

 Different Forms of Kyphosis

 Apart from the degrees of severity that kyphosis can come in, there are also types associated with this condition.
-Below we’ll describe the various types of kyphosis:
+Some of the types of cervical spine kyphosis include: